MENU

 A secret spot on the Pacific

 Chiba’s Pacific coast is known for both its long stretches of sandy beaches and towering sea cliffs, and in the town of Onjuku you can see the full range of this scenery.
 Just east of the popular summer hangout Onjuku Beach, you’ll find towering bluffs that seem to rise straight out of the sea, and the Ohazuki Coast is one of many secret coves found nestled along the shores here.
-The Candle Island just offshore offers a perfect subject for a sunrise photo, and the caves that emerge during low tide offer truly unique exploring.
+The Candle Rock just offshore offers a perfect subject for a sunrise photo, and the caves that emerge during low tide offer truly unique exploring.
 When the seas are calm, you may also encounter awa, female divers who scour the reefs in a tradition that dates back millennia.

 A sea of clouds